apapiu/apapiu.github.io/aboutme.md

 I also try to keep my blog posts as reproducible as possible.
 You check out my code on [Github](https://github.com/apapiu?tab=repositories).

-When I am not doing math or playing around with data I like to ride my bike, eat tacos, take [photos](http://alexpapiu.tumblr.com) and think about urbanism.
+When I am not doing math or playing around with data I like to ride my bike, eat tacos, take [photos](http://alexpapiu.tumblr.com), play music, and think about urbanism.

 If you have any questions comments or suggestions shot me an email or say hi on twitter.
 The various way to contact me are at the bottom of the page.